Install

 GRAX Application Required

 Installing and configuring the second-generation Managed Package for the first time is quick and easy.
 The steps below cover everything from choosing the right org to getting a component added to your first page layout.
-If you become stuck or encounter unexpected issues while following these steps, feel free to for assistance.
+If you become stuck or encounter unexpected issues while following these steps, feel free to contact our Support team for assistance.

 1